 In the event of your death, your pension will go to your spouse, your dependent children, or your named beneficiaries.
 How and when your loved ones receive your pension will vary depending on the following scenarios:

-In this scenario, the entirety of your pension will be paid to your spouse.
+Scenario 1: You died after you began receiving your pension payments, and you have a spouse In this scenario, the entirety of your pension will be paid to your spouse.

 Pensions may be tricky to understand sometimes, but you have a right to understand what happens to your money.
 Chamber Pension’s workplace FAQ sessions are an excellent chance for employers and employees to ask any questions relating to their pension.
 Book your free FAQ session today at firstname.lastname@example.org.